- The Penguin

 - Untitled The Night Begins To Shine Series

 With all of the DC TV shows currently on the air or streaming, it seems to take the strength of a Kryptonian to follow everything.
-Just keeping tabs on the premiere dates for everything in the Arrowverse, exclusive to HBO Max, or even on Netflix alone is a diabolical task which we have accepted to endure for your convenience.
+Just keeping tabs on the premiere dates for everything in the Arrowverse, everything exclusive to with a subscription to Max (formerly called HBO Max), or even Netflix originals alone is a diabolical task which we have accepted to endure for your convenience.

 The following is a comprehensive one-stop shop of when and where you can expect the next (or first) chapter of the best DC-inspired shows to unfold on TV or on various digital platforms.
 All the release dates below are subject to change so be sure to check back for any updates.

 In Matt Reeves' The Batman, an unrecognizable Colin Farrell amazed audiences as a new iteration of Gotham gangster Oswald Cobblepot, who will be the focus of a new series coming to Max in the fall of 2024, according to MovieWeb.
 The Oscar-nominated actor is also executive producing the aptly titled The Penguin, which is now in production as a first look teaser revealed in April in 2023.

 Kicking off the new DCU as overseen by James Gunn and Peter Safran is Creature Commandos -- an animated series written by Gunn and starring an A-list voice cast including Frank Grillo, Maria Bakalova, David Harbour, and more.
 Expected to arrive in 2024, the show is based on a comic that follows a special military unit made up of classic monsters from horror lore as well as Weasel, who was played by Gunn’s brother, Sean, in 2021’s The Suicide Squad.

 Waller, Season 1 - Max (2024)